 A rider will provide additional coverage for a high-value item, like an engagement ring, and you’ll be charged extra on your policy (example: typically 1-2% of an engagement ring’s value).

 Some items that may show up in this section include:

-> - HO-3: This is the standard, basic homeowners policy that covers your contents on a named perils basis, meaning there is a specific list of accidents that will and will not be covered.
+- HO-3: This is the standard, basic homeowners policy that covers your contents on a named perils basis, meaning a specific list of accidents will and will not be covered.
 It will vary between carriers, but some examples of covered perils are theft, wind, and fire.
-Examples of HO-3 policy exclusions are: earthquakes, sewer backup, and sinkholes.
+Examples of HO-3 policy exclusions are earthquakes, sewer backup, and sinkholes.
 HO-3 policies are limited to coverage outside the home only.

-> - HO-5: This policy is considered an open peril policy which means that you’ll have coverage against almost any risk posed against your home AND the contents inside your home.
-There are certain exclusions, but the main advantage with an HO-5 policy is that it doesn’t specify between home content and structure.
-For example, if you spilled a glass of red wine on your brand new carpet, replacement carpet would be fully covered under an HO-5 policy, but not an HO-3.
+- HO-5: This policy is considered an open peril policy which means that you’ll have coverage against almost any risk posed against your home AND the contents inside your home.
+There are specific exclusions, but the main advantage of an HO-5 policy is that it doesn’t specify between home content and structure.
+So, for example, if you spilled a glass of red wine on your brand-new carpet, the replacement carpet would be fully covered under an HO-5 policy but not an HO-3.

-> - HO-4: This policy is specific for renters and covers only belongings and personal liability.
+- HO-4: This policy is specific for renters and covers only belongings and personal liability.

-> - Water/Sewer Backup: This coverage provides protection to your home if there are any damages from the backup of water or materials from a sewer, sump pump, or drain.
+- Water/Sewer Backup: This coverage protects your home if there are any damages from the backup of water or materials from a sewer, sump pump, or drain.
 It is not the same as flood insurance (you will have to buy a separate flood insurance policy).

 - Jewelry/watches/furs: The average homeowner’s policy covers only about $1,000 of jewelry or other valued items if they are stolen or destroyed.
 If you have an item valued greater than that, you will need to “schedule” those items and add them to your homeowner’s policy as an add-on of sorts.
 The items will need to be professionally appraised before they can be covered.